filippolauria/LinEnum/README.md

 version 1.0

-* Example: ./LinEnum.sh -s -k keyword -r report -e /tmp/ -t

 OPTIONS:
+* -q	Quiet mode
+* -C	Disable colored output
+* -s 	Supply user password for sudo checks (INSECURE)
+* -t	Include thorough (lengthy) tests
 * -k	Enter keyword
+* -r	Enter report name
 * -e	Enter export location
-* -t	Include thorough (lengthy) tests
-* -s	Supply current user password to check sudo perms (INSECURE)
-* -r	Enter report name
-* -C	Disable colored output
-* -q	Hide banner
 * -h	Displays this help text

 Running with no options = limited scans/no output file

-* -e Requires the user enters an output location i.e. /tmp/export.
-If this location does not exist, it will be created.
-* -r Requires the user to enter a report name.
-The report (.txt file) will be saved to the current working directory.
+EXAMPLE:
+    ./LinEnum.sh -t -k password -r report -e /tmp/

+* -s Use the current user with supplied password to check for sudo permissions - note this is insecure and only really for CTF use!
 * -t Performs thorough (slow) tests.
 Without this switch default 'quick' scans are performed.
-* -s Use the current user with supplied password to check for sudo permissions - note this is insecure and only really for CTF use!
 * -k An optional switch for which the user can search for a single keyword within many files (documented below).
+* -r Requires the user to enter a report name.
+The report (.txt file) will be saved to the current working directory.
+* -e Requires the user to enter an output location i.e. /tmp/export.
+If this location does not exist, it will be created.

 See CHANGELOG.md for further details

 High-level summary of the checks/tasks performed by LinEnum:

 * Kernel and distribution release details
+  * Quick lookup for kernel vulnerabilities (thanks to https://github.com/lucyoa/kernel-exploits)
 * System Information:
   * Hostname
+  * Disk, Memory, CPU, Printers
   * Networking details:
   * Current IP
   * Default route details